 These stock and cash awards will have an aggregate value equal to the difference between the value of the shares that could have been purchased under each of the expired options, determined on the basis of the public offering price per share in this offering, and the respective aggregate exercise prices for such shares as provided in the option agreements.
-Assuming a public offering price of \$15.00 per share, the midpoint of the price range set forth on the cover of this prospectus, the aggregate value of these grants would be \$2.7 million for Dr. Kuno and \$7.5 million for Dr. Ueno.
+The aggregate value of these grants will be \$2.0 million for Dr. Kuno and \$5.7 million for Dr. Ueno upon settlement.

 These awards will consist of a combination of cash and shares of class A common stock.
 Of the aggregate value of each award, 40% will be paid in cash and 60% will be paid in stock.
 For purposes of determining the number of shares of class A common stock to be issued in connection with each award, the stock will be valued on the basis of the public offering price per share in this offering.
-Assuming a public offering price of \$15.00 per share, the midpoint of the price range set forth on the cover of this prospectus, these awards would consist of \$1.1 million in cash and 105,971 shares of class A common stock for Dr. Kuno and \$3.0 million in cash and 301,525 shares of class A common stock for Dr. Ueno.
+These awards will consist of \$798,000 million in cash and 104,074 shares of class A common stock for Dr. Kuno and \$2.3 million in cash and 297,059 shares of class A common stock for Dr. Ueno.
 These awards will be fully vested.

-We expect to record general and administrative expense for the quarter ended June 30, 2007 equal to the aggregate value of these awards, calculated assuming a public offering price per share in this offering of \$15.00.
-If the actual public offering price is higher or lower than \$15.00 per share, we will record additional general and administrative expense or a reduction in general and administrative expense, respectively, for the quarter in which we complete this offering.
-The amount of this additional expense or expense reduction will be equal to the difference between the actual amount of the cash portion of the awards and the expense we originally recorded for the cash portion.
+We expect to record general and administrative expense for the quarter ended June 30, 2007 equal to the aggregate fair value of these awards, as determined at the grant date, calculated at an assumed public offering price per share in this offering of \$15.00.
+Because the actual public offering price is lower than \$15.00 per share, which was used to calculate the fair value of the awards at the grant date, we will record a reduction in general and administrative expense for the quarter ended September 30, 2007, the quarter in which we complete this offering.
+The amount of this expense reduction will be equal to the \$1.0 million difference between the actual amount of the cash portion of the awards and the expense we originally recorded for the cash portion.
 The expense related to the stock portion of these awards will be fixed based on the fair value at the grant date, which is deemed to be June 29, 2007, when Drs.
 Kuno and Ueno agreed to the terms of the awards.